Using Sydney’s Public Transport 2025

 Taking a ferry is my favorite way to travel in Sydney – it turns a regular commute into a harbor cruise!
 The public ferry network covers most harbour suburbs, and you can use your Opal card or credit card to pay.

-ferry at Circular Quay Sydney
+Ferry at Circular Quay Sydney

 Many of Sydney’s ferry’s are named after ships of the First Fleet